 - COMP 680: Statistics for Computing and Data Science [3 CREDITS] — Probability and statistics are essential tools in data science and central to fields like bioinformatics, social informatics, and machine learning.
 They are the foundation for quantifying uncertainty and assessing support for hypotheses and derived models, and are at the heart of areas such as efficiency analysis of algorithms and randomized algorithms.
 This course covers topics in probability and statistics, including probability and random variables, basic stochastic processes, basic descriptive statistics, and various methods for statistical inference and measuring support.

-Enhance your skill set by selecting one nine credit specialization.
-Program participants can choose from business analytics and machine learning.
-An image processing specialization is also offered for on-campus MDS students.
+Enhance your skill set by selecting one nine-credit specialization.
+Program participants can choose from a variety of specializations.
 Specializations are typically three full-semester courses, or six half-semester courses.
+Please see the general announcements for specific courses in each specialization, including On-Campus and Off-Campus.

-- BREADTH (The Master of Data Science (MDS) breadth is an area of specialization comprised of electives from the other areas of specialization.)
+- Breadth(Breadth is an area of specialization comprised of electives from the other areas of specialization.)

 Choose from a number of courses in computing, ethics, and security.